Alternative Housing Voucher Program (AHVP)

 Program Description

-The AHVP Program provides vouchers for rental assistance to non-elderly handicapped persons of low-income who have been determined eligible and qualified for c.
+Established in 1995, the Alternative Housing Voucher Program (AHVP) provides vouchers for rental assistance to non-elderly persons with disabilities and of low income who have been determined eligible and qualified for c.
 667 elderly/handicapped housing.
-AHVP is administered locally by participating administering agencies, either a local housing authority or a regional administering agency.
-The Department of Housing and Community Development (DHCD) Bureau of Rental Assistance has responsibility for regulatory and administrative oversight of this program.
+AHVP is administered locally by participating local Administering Agencies, either a local housing authority or a regional administering agency.
+DHCD's Division of Rental Assistance has responsibility for regulatory and administrative oversight of this program.

 How it works:

 A program participant will pay rent in an amount equal to either 25% or 30% of the household’s monthly net income to the landlord.
-The percentage charged depends on whether utilities are included in the rent.
-The local administering agency will provide rental assistance payments to the landlord on behalf of the program participant for the remainder of the monthly rental amount.
+The percentage charged depends on whether utilities are included or not included in the rent.
+The local Administering Agency will provide rental assistance payments to the landlord on behalf of the program participant for the remainder of the monthly rental amount.

 Who is eligible?

-Applicants who are non-elderly, less than 60 years of age, and who are eligible and qualified for the ch.667 elderly/handicapped housing program.
+Applicants who are non-elderly (less than 60 years old) with disabilities, of low income, and who are eligible and qualified for the c.
+667 elderly/handicapped housing program.

 How to Apply